Margaret L. Behm

 After beginning her legal career in 1976 at Legal Services of Middle Tennessee, Inc., Behm and Marietta Shipley in 1980 founded Shipley and Behm, the city’s first all-woman law firm.
 “Back then, women just weren’t taken seriously as business owners or lawyers,” Behm says.
 “I wanted to run my own business and demonstrate that women could not only run a law firm, but also be good lawyers.”

-Behm has been selected by her peers for inclusion in editions of The Best Lawyers in America in the field of labor & employment law for each year since 2001.
+Behm has been selected by her peers for inclusion in editions of The Best Lawyers in America© in the field of labor & employment law each year for over twenty years.
 She was named the 2024 Best Lawyers ® Nashville Lawyer of the Year for Nonprofit/ Charities Law, 2022 Best Lawyers® Nashville Lawyer of the Year for Employment for Individuals, 2013 Best Lawyers® Nashville Lawyer of the Year for Labor and Employment Litigation and the 2016 Best Lawyers® Lawyer of the Year for Municipal Law in the Nashville area.
-For the 2016 edition of the publication, she was selected for inclusion in eight practice areas: corporate law, employment law (for both employees and management), municipal law, labor & employment litigation, non-profit/charities, and commercial litigation.
+For the 2024 edition of the publication, she was selected for inclusion in seven practice areas: corporate law, employment law (for individuals, management and labor & employment litigation), municipal law, non-profit/charities, and commercial litigation.

 Behm is an active community volunteer.
-She was named by Mayor Bill Purcell as co-chairman of Celebrate Nashville, Nashville’s year-long celebration of its 200th birthday in 2006.
+She was named by Mayor Bill Purcell as co-chair of Celebrate Nashville, Nashville’s year-long celebration of its 200th birthday in 2006.
 She has been a key advisor to numerous political candidates and is particularly known for her encouragement of, and support for, women candidates.

-A big basketball fan, Behm co-chaired with Vice Mayor Diane Neighbors the city’s successful effort to host the Women’s Final Four in 2014.
-Recently, she served on the selection committee for Vanderbilt’s women’s basketball coach.
+A big sports fan, Behm co-chaired with Vice Mayor Diane Neighbors the city’s successful effort to host the Women’s Final Four in 2014.
 She is a longtime board and executive committee member of the Nashville Sports Council and was the founder and first chair of its Women in Sports Committee.
 Currently, she is serving her second term as a board member of the Metropolitan Sports Authority, which oversees the professional sports facilities in Nashville.
 She currently serves as Chair of the Ad Hoc Committee for the Women’s Professional Sports Initiative, and is the past chair of the Finance Committee.

-For many years, Behm has served on the board and executive committee of the YWCA.
-Behm has also been involved with scouting as a Girl Scout leader and member of the board and executive committee of Girl Scouts of Middle Tennessee, Inc. She has also served on the Nashville Downtown Rotary Club Board.
+For many years, Behm served on the board and executive committees of the YWCA and Girl Scouts of Middle Tennessee, Inc. She has also served on the Nashville Downtown Rotary Club Board.
 From 1999 to 2008, Behm served as a member of the Board of Health for the Metropolitan Health Department.